imddash/HangMan-game/README.md

 • If you guess the word correctly or run out of attempts, the game will show a victory or defeat message and restart automatically.

-**Play Online:**

-• You can play the game directly in your browser here: